edgedb/edgedb-js/docs/querybuilder.rst

 Version control
 ^^^^^^^^^^^^^^^

-The first time you run generator, you'll be prompted to add the generated files to your ``.gitignore``.
+The first time you run the generator, you'll be prompted to add the generated files to your ``.gitignore``.
 Confirm this prompt to automatically add a line to your ``.gitignore`` that excludes the generated files.